 3. Switch To Free Over-the-Air TV

-This one will probably make the biggest difference on the list if you’re paying for TV service every month.
-Cable costs anywhere from about $25-$75 per month, on average, before bundled services are included.
-If you opt instead to get an over-the-air antenna and use it for your live TV viewing, you can eliminate that bill from your life once and for all.
+If you opt to get an over-the-air antenna and use it for your live TV viewing, you can watch tons of TV programs for free.
 Switching to OTA TV is kind of our thing so here’s a quick guide on getting started with it.

 How to Switch to OTA TV